SC resumes hearing pleas against military trials of civilians

-The Supreme Court has resumed hearing a set of pleas challenging the trial of civilians in the country’s military courts today.
+A six-member Supreme Court (SC) bench has resumed hearing a set of pleas challenging the military trials of civilians.

-On Monday, the federal government had taken a stand before the apex court and stated that the trial of those accused of violence against the armed forces under the Pakistan Army Act (PAA) 1952 was an “apt and proportionate response” under the constitutional framework and statutory regime.
+The observation came when Attorney General for Pakistan (AGP) Mansoor Usman Awan cited a June 23 note by Justice Yahya Afridi, in which the judge had urged the CJP to consider reconstituting a full court consisting of all available judges to hear the matter.

-“Violence against the military, defence installations and establishments was a direct attack against the national security of Pakistan and therefore prejudicial to security, interests and defence of Pakistan,” the government said in a concise statement submitted to the apex court.
+In yesterday’s proceedings, the chief justice had turned down the government’s request to form a full court to hear the petitions, explaining the unavailability of judges.
+He had also expressed satisfaction over the treatment of suspects facing military trials.

-The government urged the court to dismiss all the petitions, adding that under Article 245 of the Constitution, the armed forces have been charged with the obligation to defend Pakistan against external aggression or the threat of war.
+Earlier this week, the federal government had argued that the trial of those accused of violence against the armed forces under the Pakistan Army Act (PAA) 1952 was an apt and proportionate response under the constitutional framework and statutory regime.

 The petitions were filed by former CJP Jawwad S. Khawaja, Aitzaz Ahsan, Karamat Ali, and PTI Chairman Imran Khan.